Yank Levy

-Bert "Yank" Levy (October 5, 1897 – September 2, 1965) was a Canadian soldier, socialist, military instructor and author/pamphleteer of one of the first manuals on guerrilla warfare, which was widely circulated with more than a half million published.
-He served with irregular forces in several parts of the world in the 1920s and 1930s, most notably in the Spanish Civil War, and was a significant figure at the Osterley Park training school for the British Home Guard during World War II.
+Bert "Yank" Levy (October 5, 1897 – September 2, 1965) was a Canadian soldier, socialist, and military instructor who was the author/pamphleteer of one of the first manuals on guerrilla warfare, which was widely circulated with more than a half million published.
+During his career, Yank served with irregular forces in several parts of the world throughout the 1920s and 1930s, most notably in the Spanish Civil War, and was a significant figure at the Osterley Park training school for the British Home Guard during World War II.
 Similar combat training was provided to forces in the United States and Canada, and he was an itinerant lecturer and provocateur on the subject.

 Background

 Levy was born in Hamilton, Canada to a Jewish family.
-His family moved to Buffalo, New York when he was three months old, and then to Cleveland, Ohio when he was seven years old.
-His parents were Samuel Levy, a tailor and "horse doctor", and Sarah Pollock.
+His family moved to Buffalo, New York when he was three months old, later moving to Cleveland, Ohio when he was seven years old.
+His parents were Samuel Levy, a tailor and "horse doctor," and Sarah Pollock.
 Bert Levy had nine siblings.
-To counter a frail constitution, Levy became a Boy Scout and a boxer.
-He grew up on the streets and stated that his "real education was in the school of hard knocks".
-At age 16, he quit school after his father was seriously injured by a trolley.
-He took employment with the Kaber Printing Company in Cleveland for four years to help support his younger siblings.
+To counter his frail constitution, Levy became a Boy Scout and a boxer.
+He grew up on the streets, stating that his "real education was in the school of hard knocks".
+When he was 16, he dropped out of school after his father was seriously injured by a trolley.
+He worked with the Kaber Printing Company in Cleveland for four years to help support his younger siblings.

 In 1916, he joined the British Merchant Navy working as a stoker.
 In the spring of 1918, Levy enlisted in the 39th Battalion, Royal Fusiliers (part of the Jewish Legion).
 Levy continued boxing through World War I and was the regimental bantamweight champion.
 After returning to Cleveland from the war, he briefly turned professional.
 He fought in 23 matches before retiring "in order to maintain family harmony".

 He married Mary Prezenter, who was a clerk.
 They had one daughter.
 He was a pipe smoker, and played the mandolin.

-In 1927 Levy was arrested along with four other men and a woman for a series of robberies.
+In 1927, Levy was arrested with four other men and a woman for a series of robberies.
 During a search, police discovered a cache of guns.
 He was convicted of the January 1927 armed robbery of a Philadelphia A&P food market.
-Though this was Levy's first criminal conviction, Judge Harry McDevitt imposed a severe sentence of 25–50 years.
-After serving six years, in 1933 he was released and deported to Canada (he was presumed to be a Canadian citizen at the time).
+Despite this being Levy's first criminal conviction, the judge, Harry McDevitt, imposed a sentence of 25–50 years.
+After serving six years, Levy was released and deported to Canada, as he was presumed to be a Canadian citizen at the time.